fxnnxc/fxnnxc.github.io/_side_articles/direct_preference_optimization.md

 ---

-This post is a summary of work done by Rafael et al.
+This post represents a summary of work DPO done by Rafael et al.

 ## Summary

-Previous human feedback (HF) fine-tuning of GPT is **done with reinforcement learning (RL)**.
-In RL, a **reward model** predicts the preference score of a generated text and the language models (LMs) such as GPT are optimized to maximize rewards with RL algorithms such as PPO.
-This method **requires a reward model** which is trained with paired score sentences $y_{win}$ and $y_{lose}$.
-The authors in this work conjectured that the reward model may not required as we can directly optimize with preference differences.
+Previously, reinforcement learning (RL) is applied to human feedback (HF) fine-tuning of GPT.
+In RL, a **reward model** predicts the preference scores of a generated sentence and the language models (LMs) such as GPT are optimized to maximize the rewards with RL algorithms like PPO.

+The previous framework **requires a reward model** which is trained with paired sentences $y_{win}$ and $y_{lose}$.
+The authors in this work conjectured that the reward model may not be required as we can **directly optimize with preference differences**.
-The proposed method direct preference optimization (DPO) <d-cite key="rafailov2023direct"/> showed better results with faster convergence.
+The proposed method which is termed as direct preference optimization (DPO) <d-cite key="rafailov2023direct"/> generated better sentences with faster convergence speed.

-> That is, the previous HF methods trains a reward model which returns a preference score (scalar), but the proposed method, DPO can skip the training of the reward model.
+> That is, the previous HF methods train a reward model which returns a preference score (scalar), but the proposed method, DPO can not require the reward model.

 ---